-Exercise 3.14.
+Exercise 3.15.
 Show that $h{\infty} \colon B^3 \to \mathcal{A}$ is continuous.

-Remark 3.15.
+Remark 3.16.
 This construction of \mathcal{A} brings up an interesting question about the Bing shrinking criterion.
-We've described \mathcal{A} as the result of crushing certain arcs in B^3 to points and this crushing could be done by homeomorphisms of 3-space and it can be done so as not to move points far in the quotient.
+We have described \mathcal{A} as the result of crushing certain arcs in B^3 to points and this crushing could be done by homeomorphisms of 3-space and it can be done so as not to move points far in the quotient.
 So one might think that crushing this decomposition should not change the topology of B^3 .
 However, the point is that the Bing shrinking criterion requires homeomorphisms of B^3 and not of the ambient space.
 It only tells us that the topology of 3-space does not change when \mathcal{D} is crushed to points.
 In fact, for fundamental group reasons the topology of B^3 has to change which tells us that \mathcal{D} cannot be shrunk.
+I understand this as: The interior of the Alexander gored ball has nontrivial fundamental group, while the interior of a Ball has trivial fundamental group.
+If they were homeomorphic, the interior would be mapped to the interior (argument!).
+So they can not be homeomorphic.